-Taylor has over seven years of experience in public health programming and grant writing.
-She also has extensive knowledge in public health emergency response planning and has served as Western Nevada’s Healthcare System Preparedness subject matter expert.
+Taylor has over ten years of experience in public health programming and grant writing.
 Taylor was instrumental in developing healthcare coalitions in Carson City, Douglas, Lyon, and Storey counties, where these coalitions are geared toward taking a “whole community” approach to quality healthcare system delivery prior to and during emergency disasters.

 Prior to working in public health, she worked in marketing, website development and the delivery of social marketing principles.
 Taylor graduated with a Bachelor of Science in Marketing Management from Western Governor’s University.